tetracorp/k240/docs/_posts/2014-03-24-random-events.md

 Random events can occur, such as a solar flare increasing radiation on all asteroids or a survey discovering more ore deposits than previously thought.

+The first random event is always a manual code protection request.
+It occurs after 60 days if playing against the first two aliens (Kll-Kp-Qua or Ore Eaters), or immediately against the later aliens.

+Only one manual request is necessary for each time you load the game, even if you play multiple aliens.
+Starting a new game with the Kll-Kp-Qua or Ore Eaters will reset the wait to 60 days, while starting a new game with another alien will retain the existing timer.

-The first random event to occur in a game is ignored and the manual protection code request appears in its place.
-The next random event will occur randomly between 10 and 39 days later.
-Each random event after that will occur between 4 and 60 days after one another, with a small chance of a 255 day wait instead.
+The next random event after a manual protection code will occur randomly between 10 and 39 days later.
+Each random event after that will occur between 60 and 199 days apart.

+If you started with the Kll-Kp-Qua or Ore Eaters, your first request (after the manual protection request) will always be Reinforcements.

 If you have no Transporter, the random event is always "The Empire has sent you a new Transporter".
-Otherwise, it is chosen at random, with a 1 in 24 chance of each, except for three events which have a 1 in 12 chance.
+Otherwise, it is chosen at random, with a 1 in 24 chance of each, except for three events which appear twice on the list and thus have a 2 in 24 chance.

 ### None
 Nothing happens.